elgreams/3and3s-pokemmo-pocket-dex/README.md

    - `android/app/build/outputs/apk/debug/app-debug.apk`

 ## ⚠️ Android known gaps
+- Currently the "Market" section of the app is not able to show price history.
+This may be changed in the near future.
 - Live OCR / live tracking features are removed.
 - Desktop auto-updates, window capture, global shortcuts, and system tray integrations are not supported.
   (Desktop builds are no longer maintained in this fork.)